 - Practice tying up laces

 - Pack up & put away toys/equipment/sports gear etc

 - Recognise his/her printed name

-For further tips and information on how you and your child can ‘Be Prepped 4 Prep’ ask to join the Catholic Education ‘Be Prepped 4 Prep’ Facebook group.
+For further tips and information on how you and your child can ‘Be Prepped 4 Prep’, like and follow ‘Be Prepped 4 Prep’ on Facebook.